klaro115/FragEngine/Documentation/Formats/FSHA Format Spec.md

 ### 3. Source Code
-The source code section is an optional data section which contains the HLSL source code that was used to compile the bundled shader variants.
+The source code section is an optional data section which contains the source code that was used to compile the bundled shader variants.
 Source code must encoded as ASCII or UTF-8 plaintext.

 This section should only be present and contain code if the `Source code offset` and `Source code size` properties in the file header are non-zero, and if entry points and supported features were fully documented in the JSON description's `SourceCode` field.

+The description section also contains byte sizes and offsets of the different blocks contained within this section.
+Each block contains the same or equivalent shader code logic, though each in a different shader language.
+This way, if source code needs to be recompiled at run-time, the shader importer may choose to compile from whichever language enjoys the best support on the current platform.

 There are 2 reasons to include shader source code in your release build:
 - Variant compilation at run-time